OpenVoiceOS/community-docs/docs/hardware_audio.md

 Recommendations and notes on speakers and microphones

-Most audio devices are avaliable to use with the help of Plugins and should for the most part work by default.
+Most audio devices are available to use with the help of Plugins and should for the most part work by default.

-If your device does not work, pop in to our [matrix support channel](https://app.element.io/#/room/#openvoiceos-support:matrix.org), please create an [issue](https://github.com/OpenVoiceOS/ovos-dinkum-listener/issues) or start a [discussion](https://github.com/orgs/OpenVoiceOS/discussions) about your device.
+If your device does not work, pop in to our [Matrix support channel](https://app.element.io/#/room/#openvoiceos-support:matrix.org), please create an [issue](https://github.com/OpenVoiceOS/ovos-dinkum-listener/issues) or start a [discussion](https://github.com/orgs/OpenVoiceOS/discussions) about your device.

 ## USB
 Most USB devices should work without any issues.
 But, not all devices are created equally.